 4. To enlarge the system partition, a reboot is usually required while some of the server partition software will not, like EaseUS Partition Master Server Edition.

 So, according to these three conditions, you will see that only EaseUS Partition Master Server Edition can do SQL server partition management.
-With this powerful server partition tool, you may perform basic and advanced partition operations on your servers without data loss, including: Resize and Move partitions, Copy Partition, Copy Disk, Create and Delete partitions, Format partitions, Convert partitions, Explore partitions, Hide and Unhide partitions, set active partition, merge partitions, etc. Changes of server partition can be previewed before applying to hard disk and all data is completely protected during any operation.
+With this powerful server partition tool, you may perform basic and advanced partition operations on your servers without data loss, including: Resize and Move partitions, Copy Partition, Copy Disk, Create and Delete partitions, Format partitions, Convert partitions, Explore partitions, Hide and Unhide partitions, etc.

 To do SQL Server partition management, you'd better kill SQL process, and split some space from E, and extend this free space into C drive, then you don't need to reboot.
 This is the shining feature of EaseUS Partition master.